Research Advisor: Shelley Harvey

-Williams works with Shelly Harvey, professor of mathematics, studying low-dimensional topology.
-"Topology is like geometry, except that we don't care about angles or lengths or volumes.
-We only care about connections," he explained.
-"So it's all about how spaces are connected to themselves and what stays the same when you stretch it, push it, poke it, things like that."
+Williams studies low-dimensional topology under advisor Shelly Harvey.
+“Topology is like geometry, except that we don’t care about angles, or lengths or volumes, we only care about connections,” he explained.
+“So it’s all about how spaces are connected to themselves and what stays the same when you stretch it, push it, poke it — things like that.”

-Topology stretches not only space but also our understanding thereof.
-Mathematicians classify any object that looks like a flat 2D plane when you zoom in on it as 2D.
-Such an object is called a "2-mainfold."
-If you were a tiny bug (or a somehow sentient bacterium) on the surface of a basketball, it would look like a 2D plane in the same way that the surface of the Earth looks like a plane to us humans.
-So, what we usually think of as a 3D sphere is classified as a 2-manifold by mathematicians.
+Topology stretches not only space, but also our understanding thereof.
+Mathematicians classify any object that looks like a flat, 2-D plane when you zoom in on it as 2-D. Such an object is called a “2-manifold.”
+If you were a tiny bug (or a somehow-sentient bacterium) on the surface of a basketball, it would look like a 2-D plane in the same way that the surface of the Earth looks like a plane to us humans.
+So, what we usually think of as a 3-D sphere is classified by mathematicians as a 2-manifold.

 Adding yet another dimension to the picture makes visualization near impossible and analysis more difficult.
-"Dimension four is the first case where you have manifolds that you can't do calculus on," Williams lamented.
-"We live in a four dimensional space — the fourth dimension is time — so at its basis, this might just be the universe messing with us."
+“Dimension four is the first case where you have manifolds that you can’t do calculus on,” Williams lamented “We live in a four dimensional space — the fourth dimension is time — so at its basis, this might just be God messing with us.”

 In addition to low-dimensional topology, Williams also delves into knot theory, “It’s the study of how to tie up circles in ways that you can’t untie them,” he said.
 Knot theory proves extremely useful to mathematicians studying topology because it turns out that you can construct 3- and 4-D spaces using knots.
 For 3-D spaces, you can construct one space from another by cutting out a thickened up knot and then gluing it back in.
 The process is similar for 4-D spaces, but you have to cut and tie up balls instead of strings.
 Delightfully, mathematicians call this process “surgery.”